-Stream segments as used in this document are typically long sections of stream with a relatively homogeneous flow regime.
+1 Stream segments as used in this document are typically long sections of stream with a relatively homogeneous flow regime.
 Segments may be subdivided into smaller reaches for study and/or due to fluvial geomorphology (e.g., stream gradient, channel confinement).

-• Compare water quality conditions to the objectives/criteria of the Basin Plan (CRWQCB 2019) and other water quality standards.
+- Collect seasonal water quality data (physical, chemical, and bacterial) in Projectaffected stream segments and Project reservoirs. - Compare water quality conditions to the objectives/criteria of the Basin Plan (CRWQCB 2019) and other water quality standards.